lawofthedmz/COMS-227/README.md

 # COMS-227: Introduction to Object-Oriented Coding

-Welcome to COMS-227!
-This course is designed to introduce you to the fundamentals of object-oriented programming (OOP).
-Throughout this course, you will complete a series of projects and homework assignments to help you understand and apply OOP concepts.
+Welcome to COMS-227 ISU!
+This course was designed to introduce you to the fundamentals of object-oriented programming (OOP).
+Throughout this course, I completed a series of projects and homework assignments to help me understand and apply OOP concepts.

 ## Table of Contents